cp-roth/Roth-ML-project/results/figures/README.md

-Folder for all figures.
+This folder is for all figures.

-You can create further sub-folders if that makes sense.
+All figures for the final manuscript will have a _final in the name.